SarahCyrDesign/vineyard_companion/spec.md

   - A User cannot progress further into other views pages without being logged_in

 - [x] Ensure that users can't modify content created by other users
+  - User is unable to edit/delete content and a rack flash message alerts with a message "You cannot delete another User's Wine"

 - [x] Include user input validations
   - A User will receive successful validations on the views pages utilizing the rack flash gem after input